 A Simple Solution for Education

 I’m going to come out and say this, I don’t really know how to fix this problem culturally.
 It seems to be growing.
-It seems to be expected now…and I’m not sure that is every going to change in the era of smart watches and glasses and Siri.
+It seems to be expected now…and I’m not sure that is every going to change in the era of smart watches and Alexa and Siri.
 Maybe there will be a pendulum swing and people will get tired of these fake conversations where everyone has an opinion about everything.

 But as an educator and learner, there is something simple we can do to bring back “I don’t know” into the learning process: Model it ourselves as teachers and leaders.